tanyaweaver/python-dev-accelerator/source/lectures/getting_started_with_pyramid.rst

 * Interchange Files (CSV, XML, ini)
 * Object Stores (ZODB, Durus)
 * NoSQL Databases (MongoDB, CouchDB)
-* SQL Databases (sqlite, MySQL, PostgresSQL, Oracle, SQLServer, etc.)
+* SQL Databases (sqlite, MySQL, PostGreSQL, Oracle, SQLServer, etc.)

 Any of these might be useful for certain types of applications.
 On the web the two most used are NoSQL and SQL.
 For viewing/interacting with individual objects, a NoSQL storage solution might be the best way to go.
 In systems with objects that are related to each other, SQL-based Relational Databases are the better choice.
-We'll work with the latter, particularly sqlite to start.
+We'll work with the latter, particularly ``PostGresSQL`` to start.

 Python provides a specification for interacting directly with databases: `dbapi2 <https://www.python.org/dev/peps/pep-0249/>`_.
 And there are multiple Python packages that implement this specification for various databases: